Protecting Human Health and the Environment

 Icons_Analysis.png

 In 2020 and 2021, an initial cleanup phase prepared the Site for the OU1 remedial action.
-The first phase included excavating soil impacted by Site-related chemicals from the adjoining CSX parcel and relocating it onto the Site, where it will be covered by a permanent cap.
-Other preparations included installing stormwater controls and a truck wash area, clearing most of the Site, and demolishing concrete foundations.
+This included excavating soil impacted by Site-related chemicals from the adjoining CSX parcel and relocating it onto the Site, where it will be covered by a permanent cap.

-In December 2024, mobilization began for the major phase of cleanup, which will address contaminated soil and groundwater on-site and off-site and contaminated sediment and surface water in the St. Johns River.
-The two-year construction project will include installation of an environmental bulkhead on the St. Johns River shoreline to contain sediment, construction of a site-wide low-permeability soil cap, soil stabilization, and installation of a groundwater recovery system.
+In December 2024, mobilization began for the major cleanup phase, which will address contaminated soil and groundwater on-site and off-site and contaminated sediment and surface water in the St. Johns River.
+Cleanup got underway in January 2025.
+The two-year project includes installation of an environmental bulkhead on the St. Johns River shoreline to contain sediment, construction of a site-wide low-permeability soil cap, soil stabilization, and installation of a groundwater recovery system.

 Icons_Calendar.png